 Fran Fine is hired as a nanny for Maxwell Sheffield’s three kids after she shows Sheffield her references… which are written in lipstick.
 Shocking?
 Not for this stylish queen.
 Fran Drescher’s own company produced the show, and she hired friends and relatives to be regulars and production staff.
 Additionally, it helped keep the core together, six years without a major change in casting.

-Drescher began acting in 1977 with a small dancer role in a groovy flick, Saturday Night Fever.
-Then, in ‘78 she gained attention in the Linda Blair-led & Wes Craven directed, tv movie, Stranger in Our House.
+Drescher began acting in 1977 with a small dancer role in the classic John Travolta film, Saturday Night Fever.
+Then, in ‘78 she gained attention in the Linda Blair-led and Wes Craven directed TV movie, Stranger in Our House.
 In 1984 she was hysterical as Spinal Tap’s publicist, trying to explain why the band’s “Smell the Glove” album cover just wouldn’t fly.

 She even reprised her publicist Bobbi Flekman as a look-alike for Fran Fine in Season 5 of The Nanny.
-In ‘85 she guest-starred on two episodes of Who’s The Boss, which is ironic because Fran modeled The Nanny after Who’s the Boss.
+In ‘85 she guest-starred on two episodes of Who’s The Boss, which is ironic because Fran modeled The Nanny after after that show.

 Fran revealed troubling news while she was filming The Nanny.
-The show required the production to hire professional laughers rather than willing strangers, because, back in 1985.
-The reason for this lies in Drescher’s experience of a traumatic home invasion where two armed robbers assaulted her and her friend at gunpoint.
-Her now ex-husband Peter Marc Jacobson, was beaten and tied up and forced to watch the horrific scene.
+The show required the production to hire professional laughers rather than willing strangers, because back in 1985 Drescher’s experienced a traumatic home invasion where two armed robbers assaulted her and her friend at gunpoint.
+Her now ex-husband, Peter Marc Jacobson, was beaten and tied up and forced to watch the horrific scene.
 She said in interviews that she managed to turn the traumatic, negative experience into something positive, noting that her rapist was in prison and given two life sentences.

 Fran is a major advocate for healthcare as she was diagnosed with uterine cancer after several misdiagnoses.
-Drescher underwent an immediate radical hysterectomy and was given a clean bill of health, she documented the entire ordeal in her book Cancer Shmancer.
+She underwent an immediate radical hysterectomy and was given a clean bill of health, all of which was documented in her book Cancer Shmancer.

-Today, Fran is 63 years old and her next project will be her voice work in the animated film Hotel Transylvania: Transformania.
-Fran Drescher, a brave woman, and a fantastic entertainer.
+Today, Fran is 64 years old and her most recent performances are her voice work in the 2022 animated film Hotel Transylvania: Transformania, and an episode of the sitcom Mr. Mayor.
+Fran Drescher, a brave woman, and fantastic entertainer.

 2. Charles Shaughnessy (Maxwell Sheffield)